Allison-Lara18/LMT-calibration/Documentation/theory/multi_root.md

 * a schematic root with labeled cut conditions, and
 * a grid of the child region trees (each rendered via `sklearn.tree.plot_tree`), annotated with the conjunction of inequalities that define that region.

-If using multiple thresholds per feature, the companion utilities display interval labels instead of single $\le$/$>$ tests.
+If using multiple thresholds per feature, the companion utilities display interval labels instead of single $\leq$ / $>$ tests.

 ---